 Cost of revenues consists primarily of costs associated with the procurement of components; the assembly, test and distribution of finished products; warehousing; post-sales customer support costs; royalties for third-party software included in the products; and provisions for inventory obsolescence.
-The resulting gross profit fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of after market hardware products, and currency exchange rate fluctuations.
+The resulting gross profit fluctuates based on factors such as the mix of products sold, the cost and proportion of third-party hardware and software included in the systems sold, the offering of product upgrades, price discounts and other sales promotion programs, the distribution channels through which products are sold, the timing of new product introductions, sales of after market peripher hardware products such as disk drives, and currency exchange rate fluctuations.